Edward Hindley (1858-1935)

 Clare was svelte, engaging and a professional cook who loved to feed the family with special nosh ...

-Auntie Clare enthusiastically pursued her family history and continuously deposited rare documents and family artifacts with me!
-May be Clare imagined that I was one of the few who were interested?
-Care's will specifically left to my care the mounted horns of one of the beasts ignominiously processed at The Weaver Refining Company ... a piece of history I now treasure!
+Auntie Clare enthusiastically pursued her family history and continuously deposited rare documents and family artifacts with us!
+May be Clare imagined that we were the ones who might be interested?
+Care's will specifically left to john p's care the mounted horns of one of the beasts ignominiously processed at The Weaver Refining Company ... a piece of history now treasured!

 Fred Hindley (1879-1948) - some thought he was a rogue and philanderer, always in trouble, and who was the Frodsham girl he ran off with?
 And was he really 'Managing Director' of an oil refining company in Trafford Park?
 Fred was an interesting mystery ... and never talked about to the youngsters.

-Fred was born around Christmas 1879, probably at Catchwell Cottage, Runcorn Road, Barnton, Northwich, Cheshire, or in Oakwood Lane, Barnton.
+Fred was baptised in 2 May 1880 and born around Christmas 1879, probably at Catchwell Cottage, Runcorn Road, Barnton, Northwich, Cheshire, or in Oakwood Lane, Barnton.

 He was at one time a shift man at Brunner Mond but he found it difficult to settle into a routine.
 He travelled in America for six months and journeyed across the continent from East to West and back again without paying, by riding on the buffers of trains?
 He returned to England and Brunner Mond but then became 'the Managing Director' of an oil refining company at Trafford Park, Manchester.
 Dapper Fred always with his 'bowler' hat and his 'attaché' case ... he was going places ... ?